ovh/docs/pages/platform/ai/deploy_tuto_13_streamlit_yolov7/guide.en-gb.md

 ## Objective

-The purpose of this tutorial is to show how to deploy a web service to recognize **Amercian Sign Language letters** using YOLOv7 model.
+The purpose of this tutorial is to show how to deploy a web service to recognize **American Sign Language letters** using YOLOv7 model.

 In order to do this, you will use [Streamlit](https://streamlit.io/), a Python framework that turns scripts into a shareable web application.
 You will also learn how to build and use a custom Docker image for a Streamlit application.